OpenConext/OpenConext-oidcng/README.md

 When you have the oidcng server running locally with the `dev` profile you can use cUrl to test the different endpoints.

 Note that this only works because of the `dev` profile where there is pre-authenticated user provided by the `FakeSamlAuthenticationFilter`.
+You will also need to have the original `secret_keyset.json` in place to make this work.

 First obtain an authorization code: